zahid-official/milestone-16-server/readme.md

-# Library Management API with Express, TypeScript & MongoDB
+# Shelfy - Library Management API

 A comprehensive library management system built with Node.js, Express, TypeScript, and MongoDB.
 This system allows you to manage books and track borrowing activities with proper business logic enforcement.